Where To Start

 Take a look at our introduction leaflet for more details about who we are and what we do.

 Our beginner courses run from spring to autumn.
 If you decide to join the club, activities run throughout the year.

-Covid restrictions allowing, we will be offering courses for junior and adult beginners, run by our qualified and experienced volunteer coaches, from late April and more in June.
+All our beginner courses for 2021 are now finished.
+We will be offering courses for junior and adult beginners, run by our qualified and experienced volunteer coaches, from late April 2022.

 Adult courses usually run on a Wednesday evening at 6.30pm or a Saturday morning at 11.30.

 Junior courses will also be either a Wednesday afternoon, 4-5pm, or a Saturday morning, 11-12pm.